December 26, 2007

 What excites me is that there are some of these new collectors that are very enthusiastic about saving rare aircraft from extinction.
 A rare aircraft comes on the market and these collectors are the first to step up to give them a home.
 As times change the aircraft will change hands.
 When that happens the aircraft will be available for display at more airshows and for viewing by more people across the country.

 Having only missed one year at the Oshkosh airshow since 1988 it is hard to write about another trip to the show.
 Thousands of airplanes, some of them are the rarest flying machines in the air and friends around every turn.
 This year I invited my friend, Lynn, along for his first trip to aviation heaven.
 We arrived SUN and headed for home late on WED.
 So it was a short trip but we covered alot of ground in the short time we were there.
 Between myself and some other friends that joined us at the event we showed Lynn the ropes.
 Routes, shopping and must see features of one of the largest airshows in the country.
 Oshkosh is one of those events that you fill your days full and dont know how tired you are until the day is over!

 Sorry to report that the Blankenburgs Spartan Executive has been involved in a landing accident on its way to Oshkosh.
-Sounds like they walked away with no injuries but the airplane is alittle dinged up.
-Here is the link to the newspaper article.
+Sounds like they walked away with no injuries but the airplane is a little dinged up.
 Best wishes to them in having it returned to the air soon.